Shortlist note

 How to clean up a saved list that has already become too big.

 The fix is usually not saving more options.
 It is making the list small enough that you can remember why each item is still there.
+A clean shortlist should feel easy to scan, easy to explain, and easy to compare.

 Attach a reason to every item

-- Good note: cleaner strap length for daily carry
+- Good note: cleaner strap length for daily carry.

-- Bad note: maybe good
+- Bad note: maybe good.

 What a useful note should contain